What Every Developer Should Know About GPU Computing

 Most programmers have some understanding of the basics of CPUs and sequential programming because they grow up writing code for the CPU, but many are less familiar with the inner workings of GPUs and what makes them so special.
 Over the past decade, GPUs have become incredibly important because of their pervasive use in deep learning.
 Today, it is essential for every software engineer to possess a basic understanding of how they work.
 My goal with this article is to give you that background.

-Much of this article is based on the book “Programming Massively Parallel Processors”, 4th edition by Hwu et al. As the book covers Nvidia GPUs, I will also be talking about Nvidia GPUs and using Nvidia specific terminology.
+Much of this article is based on the book “Programming Massively Parallel Processors”, 4th edition by Hwu et al. As the book covers Nvidia GPUs, I will be talking about Nvidia GPUs and using Nvidia specific terminology.
 However, the fundamental concepts and approach to GPU programming apply to other vendors as well.

 ⚡️Announcement — Upcoming Live Session⚡️: I’m doing a live session on building a bytecode compiler and VM for a small subset of Python in Python.
 Join if you are interested.